amemori98/QCP2024/README.md

 ---

+<h3 align="center">Jordi Zhang,
+Elena Espinosa,
+Alexandra McAdam,
+Taewoo Lee,
+Kathryn Griggs,
+Matilda Lawton </h3>

+---

-<p align="center"> This a program which allows you to simulate a quantum computer and make quantum circuits and algorithms
+<p align="center"> This a program which allows you to simulate a quantum computer and make quantum circuits and algorithms.
+In algorithms.py there is an implemntation of Grover's algorithm which uses the simulator.
     <br>
 </p>